markgomer/LinkManagement/README.md

 # Links Management

-React-Native app I'm building in a course to learn the technology.
+React-Native app I'm building to learn the technology.

-Run it using `npx expo start`.
+Run it by using `npx expo start`.